Herm: Tourism

 Tourism is Herm's main source of income.

-During a busy summer season, up to 100,000 tourists visit the island, arriving by one of the Travel Trident catamaran ferries operated by the Trident Charter Company.
+During a busy summer season, up to 100,000 tourists visit the island, arriving by one of the Travel Trident catamaran ferries.
 Money is also made from vegetable growing, livestock and the occasional issue of postage stamps, which occurred between 1949 and 1969.
 The residents in Herm are workers on the island and their families.
 The island is very popular for camping, particularly favoured by schools in nearby Guernsey or Jersey conducting overnight field trips.
 There are ample camping grounds.

 Crime and law enforcement

 There are three volunteer Special Constables resident on the island, trained and supervised by the States of Guernsey Police Service.
 On Bank Holidays they are augmented by a visiting full-time Constable from Guernsey.
 Crime rates on the island are low.

 Health

 There are no medical facilities on Herm and no resident doctor.
 A small team of first aiders and community first responders is maintained amongst the resident population, and receives regular training from the Guernsey Ambulance and Rescue Service, a private company operating on a charitable basis under the umbrella of the Venerable Order of Saint John.
 Medical evacuation to hospital in Guernsey, where necessary, is achieved by means of the ambulance launch Flying Christine III operated by the Guernsey Ambulance and Rescue Service.